Tobacco Enforcement

 To contact the Tobacco Enforcement Section, you may do so by email at tobacco@attorneygeneral.gov.

-Pursuant to § 907, after September 22, 2009, a cigarette or any of its component parts shall not contain an artifical or natural flavor (other than tobacco or menthol) or an herb or spice that is a characterizing flavor of the tobacco product or tobacco smoke.
+Pursuant to § 907, after September 22, 2009, a cigarette or any of its component parts shall not contain an artificial or natural flavor (other than tobacco or menthol) or an herb or spice that is a characterizing flavor of the tobacco product or tobacco smoke.
 Click here to read the H. R. 1256 Act.